SaturnRoccat/TerrainGenie/main/binMaker/format.md

 # Format
 The first 4 bytes `00 00 00 00` are used to specify how far to jump in to get the the data of the world
-The next 4 bytes `00 00 00` are used to specify how far to jump in to start reading the pallet The next 2 bytes `00 00` are used to specify how wide each chunk is
+The next 4 bytes `00 00 00` are used to specify how far to jump in to start reading the pallet
+The next 2 bytes `00 00` are used to specify how wide each chunk is
 The next 2 bytes `00 00` are used to specify how deep each chunk is
-The next 2 bytes `00 00` are used to specify how tall each chunk is The next 2 bytes `00 00` are used to specify the length of the pallet So a full header should could look something like  `00 00 00 FF 00 10 00 10 01 5E 00 0A`
+The next 2 bytes `00 00` are used to specify how tall each chunk is The next 2 bytes `00 00` are used to specify the length of the pallet So a full header should could look something like  `00 00 00 FF 00 00 00 0F 00 10 00 10 01 5E 00 0A`
 | Hex | Meaning |
 |--|--|
 | 00 00 00 FF | This means that the data for the world starts 255 bytes in
+| 00 00 00 0F | This means that the data for the pallet starts 15 bytes in
 | 00 10 | This means that each chunk is 16 wide
 | 00 10 | This means that each chunk is 16 deep
 | 01 5E | This means that each chunk is 350 tall